secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

 **GitLab Process for Disability Claim**

 1. If a team member will be unable to work due to disability as defined by the applicable short term disability plan for less than 25 calendar days, no action is needed and the absence will be categorized under [paid time off](/handbook/paid-time-off/).
 1. Since the short-term disability insurance has a 7-day waiting period, the team member should decide on day 18 whether they will be able to return to work after 25 calendar days.
-If they will not be able to return, they should inform the Total Rewards team of their intent to go on short-term disability and apply for short-term disability at this time by sending the Total Rewards team a completed [Leave Request Form](https://drive.google.com/file/d/1guydUTEc0vBFMaa_IsSktZ5hXAbOXdvD/view?usp=sharing).
+If they will not be able to return, they should inform the Absence Management team of their intent to go on short-term disability and apply for short-term disability at this time by sending the Absence Management team a completed [Leave Request Form](https://drive.google.com/file/d/1guydUTEc0vBFMaa_IsSktZ5hXAbOXdvD/view?usp=sharing).
 While the team member is on short-term disability (which covers 66.7%), GitLab will supplement the remaining 33.3% through payroll if the team member has been employed for more than six months.
 Benefit coverage will also continue for the time the team member is on short-term disability.
 1. At the end of the maximum benefit period for short-term disability of 12 weeks, the team member will determine whether they are able to return back to work.
-   * If the team member intends to return on or before the end of the 12 weeks, they should provide the Total Rewards team a Return to Work authorization from their doctor stating that they are able to return to work and listing any accomodations needed, if applicable, before their return date.
-The Total Rewards team should request this a week before the team member's anticipated return to work date if not already provided by the team member.
+   * If the team member intends to return on or before the end of the 12 weeks, they should email leaves@gitlab.com a Return to Work authorization from their doctor stating that they are able to return to work and listing any accomodations needed, if applicable, before their return date.
+The Absence Management team should request this a week before the team member's anticipated return to work date if not already provided by the team member.
    * If the team member is unable to return, the team member will be moved to unpaid leave and will have the option to continue their benefits by electing [COBRA coverage](https://www.dol.gov/sites/dolgov/files/ebsa/about-ebsa/our-activities/resource-center/faqs/cobra-continuation-health-coverage-consumer.pdf).
 The team member will be eligible to apply for long-term disability at this time.

 **Short-Term Disability Claim Process via Cigna**

-1. Team member will submit the [Short-Term Disability](https://drive.google.com/file/d/1guydUTEc0vBFMaa_IsSktZ5hXAbOXdvD/view?usp=sharing) form by email to the Total Rewards team at `total-rewards@gitlab.com`.
+1. Team member will submit the [Short-Term Disability](https://drive.google.com/file/d/1guydUTEc0vBFMaa_IsSktZ5hXAbOXdvD/view?usp=sharing) form by email to the Absence Management team at `leaves@gitlab.com`.
      - Page 3 includes the Employee portion of the form as well as the Doctor Certification.
 This page can be sent directly to Cigna (using the mail or fax number at the top of the form) or this page can be returned to GitLab and we can send to Cigna all at once.
 This is completely at the preference of the team member or the requirement from the Doctor.
-2. The Total Rewards team will complete the employer portion of the Short-Term Disability form and send to Cigna via email: `dallasfco.intake2@cigna.com`
+2. The Absence Management team will complete the employer portion of the Short-Term Disability form and send to Cigna via email: `dallasfco.intake2@cigna.com`
-3. The Total Rewards team will notify the team member of submission of claim and provided next steps.
+3. The Absence Management team will notify the team member of submission of claim and provided next steps.
 4. Cigna Claims Process:
      - Within 3 business days of Cigna receiving the claim, their claims team will contact the team member to gather additional medical or eligibility data, if needed.
-     - The claims team will also contact the Total Rewards team to confirm eligibility and verify job responsibilities, if needed.
+     - The claims team will also contact the Absence Management team to confirm eligibility and verify job responsibilities, if needed.
      - Cigna claims team will immediately begin reviewing the information available to make a decision.
 Cigna may also contact the team members attending physician, if needed, once Cigna has the team members authorization to do so.
      - If the claim is denied, the team member will receive a call from Cigna explaining the decision.
-The Total Rewards team will also receive a notification of the denial.
+The Absence Managment team will also receive a notification of the denial.
-     - If approved, communication is sent to the Total Rewards team and claim status reports with approval date and estimated return-to-work date is provided to the Total Rewards team.
+     - If approved, communication is sent to the Absence Management team and claim status reports with approval date and estimated return-to-work date is provided.
-5. The Total Rewards team will process the approval or denial and file all related paperwork in BambooHR.
+5. The Absence Management team will process the approval or denial and file all related paperwork in BambooHR.

 ## Employee Assistance Program